 Black River Technical College will communicate in writing the anticipated duration of the delay and reason to the parties and provide the parties with status updates if necessary.
-The College will promptly resume its investigation and resolution process as soon as feasible.
-During such a delay, the College will implement supportive measures as deemed appropriate.
+Black River Technical College will promptly resume its investigation and resolution process as soon as feasible.
+During such a delay, Black River Technical College will implement supportive measures as deemed appropriate.